 PHM 701 occurs in the fall of the third professional year and focuses on neurology, psychiatry and substance abuse.

 PHM 702 occurs in the fall of the third professional year and focuses on pulmonology, toxicology and rheumatology.

 PHM 703 occurs in the spring of the second professional year and focuses on oncology, hematology and critical care.
 In addition, this course will focus on disease integration in a case-based format to ensure student competency prior to advanced pharmacy practice experiences.

 PHM 704 occurs in the spring of the second professional year and focuses on geriatrics and pediatrics.
 In addition, this course will focus on disease integration in a case-based format to ensure student competency prior to advanced pharmacy practice experiences.

-PHM 705 occurs in the spring of the second professional year and integrates Pathophysiology, Medicinal Chemistry, Drug Disposition, Pharmacology, Patient Assessment and the Pharmacotherapeutics sequence in order to optimize therapeutic outcomes.
+PHM 705 occurs in the spring of the third professional year and integrates Pathophysiology, Medicinal Chemistry, Drug Disposition, Pharmacology, Patient Assessment and the Pharmacotherapeutics sequence in order to optimize therapeutic outcomes.

 The PHM 503 and 504 courses are designed to provide you with a basic understanding of pathophysiologic mechanisms of diseases and normal physiologic compensatory function.
 The emphasis is on bridging basic science to clinical practice through integrated understanding of molecular and functional alterations in cells, tissues, and organ systems of diseases.
 In your first semester, the course sequence will begin with general pathology at the molecular, cellular, and tissue levels, followed by integrated organ system diseases by mid-first semester and throughout the second semester.
 A structured framework has been developed to include epidemiology, etiology, pathogenesis, and clinical manifestations of disease.